Home » Koh Mak

 At Ao Suan Yai Beach, head to the pier for two relaxed spots – I Talay or just to the right, Thai Sabay Bar.
 Or down the sand at Seavana, Day Beds offers a full bar, pool table and lots of comfort (hence the name).

-On Ao Kao Beach, Monkey Shocks is another long running reggae bar on the ocean, serving up some live music and now cannabis too via its outlet, Highway 420
+On Ao Kao Beach, Monkey Shocks is another long running reggae bar on the ocean, serving up some live music and cannabis too.

-Talay (it means sea in Thai) at Baan Koh Mak, the in-house bar at By The Sea or TK Hut’s beach spot gives you another few options.
+Talay (it means sea in Thai) at Baan Koh Mak, the in-house bar at By The Sea or Sips (especially for its gin) on the beach in front of TK Hut’s give you another few options.
 Or you could hang out at the very laid back live music venue, Art House, near Good Times Resort.

-For sunset, as well as a pool table and live music, try…who else but Banana Sunset – they are over on the south coast.
+For sunset, as well as a pool table and live music, try The Coral Club over on the south coast.
 The very hip and popular Hidden Beach in the south west of the island, completes the round-up – head there for great music and frequent DJ parties.

 And having said, “you don’t head to Koh Mak for its nightlife”, there are actually two annual clubbing festivals.

-• Fly To The Moon, a Thai event attracting the hipster Bangkok crowd, cranks up the volume around either Xmas or Songkran (April).
+• Fly To The Moon, a Thai event attracting the hipster Bangkok crowd, cranks up the volume around New Year.